alexjungaalto/masterthesis/README.md

 I am happy to help you in making good use of existing ML methods or develop novel techniques that are tailored to your specific topic.

-If you choose to work with me as your supervisor, I will add you to our group mailing list so that you receive invitations to our regular group meetings.
+If you choose to work with me as your supervisor, I will add you to our group mailing list so that you receive invitations to our regular group meetings ([YouTube Playlist](https://www.youtube.com/playlist?list=PLrbn2dGrLJK8wsi_vpr94Gzas7TzUsFNh)).
 During these meetings, you can present your work, seek feedback from other group members and also see what they are working on.
+Note that I will ask for your explicit consent before sharing any recording of you on my Youtube.
 I will also add you to our discussion forum (currently using [Slack](https://slack.com/)) where you can ask questions and look for help.

 # The Start

 In general, the beginning of your thesis work is the formulation of your topic as a ML problem.
-This formulation amounts to explaining (the meaning of) data points, their features and label.
+This formulation amounts to explaining (the meaning of) data points, their features and label ([see this video](https://youtu.be/2q5jpvD-638)).
 You should also think about one or two potential ML models that you are familiar with (e.g., you can implement them using a programming language such as Python).
 Beside the choice of data and model, you should also think about possible performance criteria or loss functions that are used to evaluate the usefulness of a (trained) model.

 You can read more about these design choices (for data, model and loss) in Chapter 2 of my textbook <a href="https://primo.aalto.fi/discovery/openurl?institution=358AALTO_INST&vid=358AALTO_INST:VU1&ctx_enc=info:ofi%2FencUTF-8&rft_val_fmt=info:ofi%2Fkev:fmt:book&rft.pub=Springer&ctx_tim=2023-08-06T18:10:37EEST&rft_id=info:doi%2F10.1007%2F978-981-16-8193-6&rfr_id=info:sid%2Fpure.atira.dk:pure&ctx_ver=Z39.88-2004&rft.isbn=978-981-16-8192-9&rft.btitle=Machine%20Learning&rft.genre=book&rft.aufirst=Alex&url_ctx_fmt=info:ofi%2Ffmt:kev:mtx:ctx&rft.aulast=Jung&url_ver=Z39.88-2004&rft.auinit=A&rft.date=2022" target="_blank">here</a>.
 I have also prepared some lectures on these design choices which can be found [here](https://youtube.com/playlist?list=PLrbn2dGrLJK9zB7pdEd8QOtmC9-eoqoch) .